strongloop/strong-module-loader/README.md

-# object-builder
+# module-loader
 v0.0.1

 ## Purpose

-Instantiate `objects` backed by vanilla JavaScript classes by writing config files.
+Instantiate `objects` backed by vanilla JavaScript classes using config files.
 Your class constructors may declare `options` and `dependencies` that will validate provided configuration and inject instances of your dependencies.

  - This doesn't replace `require()`.
 Use this alongside `require()`.
  - This is not a plugin framework.